• Skip to primary navigation

 • Sports

 Aesthetic gymnastics is an Olympic sport that tests the skill of the athlete in the air, on the ground, and with apparatus.
-The games of first contest started in 2000.
-It’s a worldwide famous gymnastics.
+The games of the first contest started in 2000.
+It’s a worldwide famous sport.

 The sport includes non-competitive events like floor exercises, vaulting, and balancing.
 Aesthetic Group Gymnastics (AGG) is an aerobics-style workout that has classes designed specifically for children.
 It is a fun way to get fit while having fun!
 Classes are held at local studios or gyms across the country.
 Aesthetic Gymnastics is a sport that starts with A.